voxel51/fiftyone/docs/source/cli/index.rst

       -v, --video           launch the quickstart with a video dataset -p PORT, --port PORT  the port number to use
       -r, --remote          whether to launch a remote App session -a, --desktop         whether to launch the desktop App.
-If `True`, the desktop App package must be installed (fiftyone-desktop).
-Use the `FIFTYONE_DESKTOP_APP=true` environment variable for a persistent setting
+If provided, the desktop App package must be installed (fiftyone-desktop)

 **Examples**